muazhari/research-assistant-mini/README.md

 #@title Research Assistant Mini App
 NGROK_TOKEN = "" #@param {type:"string"}

 # Python version upgrade script.
 Use this if the python version is not equal to 3.9.

-# Python version upgrade script.
-Use this if the python version is not equal to 3.9.
 !conda create -n newCondaEnvironment -c cctbx202208 -y !source /opt/conda/bin/activate newCondaEnvironment && conda install -c cctbx202208 python=3.9 -y